DiamondLightSource/epics_device/docs/persistence.rst

 The following functions provide the persistence interface.

 ..  function:: bool load_persistent_state( \
-        const char *file_name, bool check_parse, int save_interval)
+        const char *file_name, int save_interval, bool check_parse)

     This should be called once after publishing all PVs to EPICS device but before calling :func:`iocInit`.
 The given `file_name` will be loaded, if present, to determine initial values for all PVs marked for persistence.
+    After this point updates to PVs will be written back to the state file at the interval determined by `save_interval`, in seconds.

     If `check_parse` is ``false`` then this function will return success even if there are parsing errors while loading the persistence file.

-    After this point updates to PVs will be written back to the state file at the interval determined by `save_interval`, in seconds.
+    This function can be called from the IOC shell, but in this case the return code is lost.

 ..  function:: bool update_persistent_state(void)